Expand student access to innovative, hands-on environmental science programming!

 Expectations of Teacher Partners

-- Attend 3-4 hours of program related training and planning in early August 2022 (teachers are compensated at $25/hour for attendance)
+- Attend 3-4 hours of program related training and planning in August 2023 (teachers are compensated at $25/hour for attendance)

 - Provide interns on constructive feedback and guidance on effective classroom management and educational strategies